This post contains affiliate links, which help support running this site. Please read my disclosure for details.

 We all know that social media algorithms favor recent content and will see how people engage with your content after you publish it.
-If a lot of people engage with your content you will tend to get more impressions, and if your content is greeted by the sound of crickets.
-Therefore, timing is one aspect of organic social media that every marketer needs to master.
-This post will look more closely at Instagram and consider when is the best time to post on Instagram for maximum engagement.
+If a lot of people engage with your content, you will tend to get more impressions.
+If your content is greeted by the sound of crickets, it will also be noted.
+Timing, therefore, is one aspect of organic social media that every marketer needs to master.
+This post will look more closely at Instagram and identify the best time to post on Instagram for maximum engagement.

 Are you and your content relevant on Instagram?